 We have determined the need is of the employee's alone and we will not be accepting funds on behalf of anyone else other than the employee.
+Generally, this excludes live-in caregivers.

 We understand that employee unexpected hardship assistance will be provided by The Senior Alliance, Area Agency on Aging 1-C to the employee only once during a twelve-month period.
 Repeat applicants will be approved at TSA's discretion.